Id405/go-open-heightmap/README.md

 # go-open-heightmap
-Heightmap generation using erosion in go with opencl
+Heightmap generation using erosion in go with gpu acceleration